tomjaguarpaw/trainings/lynda/fostering-collaboration/managing-remote-employees.md

 * Share your role with your team, especially what you can help them with.

 * Ask what worked or didn't work for them in previous remote engagements.

+## Establishing team norms

+Response times for text messages, emails, under normal and urgent conditions, etc.

+## Using skill and personality assessments

+* If you do it for one, do it for all

+* The initial debrief should be done by a third party

+* Assessments are not diagnostic  tools.
+Don't use them to find out "what's wrong" with people.

+## Understanding habits

+Ask your employees

+* Morning, afternoon or night person?

+* What do you do when you need inspiration?

+* When do you typeically seek collaboration?

+* When you get interrupted how long does it take to get back into working groove?

+* How often do you need to take breaks?

+* When you get stuck what do you do?

+* When is it too early or too late to contact you?

+## Understanding your tendencies

+Have different management styles to apply depending on the situation.

+* Pace setting

+    * You set the goal and allow them to self-manage to the end result

+* Authoritative style

+* Affirming style

+    * "People come first" approach

+    * Particularly effective under pressure

+* Encouraging style

+    * "How about you try to do ..."

+    * Discover strengths and encourage them

+* Coercive/direct style

+Decide base on

+    * Need collaboration?

+    * How much time do you have?

+## Use your intuition

+You probably have more than you think you do.

+## Identifying your team's potential

+Your remote team probably have hidden potential.
+To discover it

+* Ask them

+* Skills assessment

+* Scenarios.
+Pitch them and ask how they would deal with it

+* Ask about extracurricular activities

+* Let go -- allocate items from your personal todo list to ambitious team members

+## Managing some people in person and others remotely

+Traps

+* Letting what's in your face monopolise your attention

+* Visit from employees only means major celebration or stern performance management discussion.

+Give undivided attention during 1-on-1s.
+Announce who is present and who is remote during teleconferences.